Propel RC is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 If you are found to be breaking any of Virginia’s drone laws, you may be subject to a fine.
 The amount of the fine will depend on the nature of the offense and can range from a few hundred dollars to several thousand dollars.

-Ton licence drone may be canceled if you are found to be breaking any of the drone laws.
+Your drone license may be canceled if you are found to be breaking any of the drone laws.
 This can make it difficult or impossible to operate a drone in Virginia in the future.

 The best way to avoid any penalties is to familiarize yourself with the drone laws in Virginia and to always fly your drone safely and responsibly.